mooperd/freeipa-ansible/README.md

 DESCRIPTION:
 ------------
-This playbook installs a FreeIPA Server in a node.
+This playbook installs a FreeIPA Server and configures a replica.
+The Playbook assumes 2 minimal centos hosts with ssh keys configured to the root user.
 All the vars to edit are in /group_vars/all.yml

 HOW TO USE: